gravitational/teleport/rfd/0078-login-rules.md

 ### Future Work

-The existing `claims_to_roles` and `attributes_to_roles` offer only a simple static mapping.
+The existing `claims_to_roles` and `attributes_to_roles` in our SAML and OIDC connectors offer only a simple static mapping of traits to roles.
-This could also be factored out of the SAML and OIDC connecter specifications into the login rule in order to leverage the predicate language to create more powerful expressions to determine which roles a user should receive.
+This could also be factored out of the connecter specifications into the login rule in order to leverage the predicate language to create more powerful expressions to determine which roles a user should receive.
-This will give us a complete system for solving the problem of incomplete data coming from identity providers
+This will give us a complete system for solving the problem of incomplete data coming from identity providers.

+This could use a new field in the currenlty proposed login rule yaml spec.
+We would need to figure out how to merge roles coming from multiple login rules and from SAML and OIDC connectors before adding this.

 ## Extra Examples